 MW: Newton was an abrasive, deeply unlikeable man, an obsessive who had no qualms when it came to gaining an intellectual foothold.
 He believed God chose him as a once-a-millennium conduit.
 He thought he had a direct link to God and was the divine mouthpiece.
 As a consequence, he would not turn away from any opportunity to take what he believed to be rightfully his.
 He saw Hooke as a second-rater.
 The same may be said for the way he felt about the Astronomer Royal, John Flamsteed, and most famously, Gottfried Wilhelm von Leibniz.
 So, yes, I think there is every chance Newton stole from Hooke.

 SC: Another controversy concerns the priority dispute with German mathematician and philosopher Gottfried Wilhelm von Leibniz over who rightfully invented the calculus.
-Can you describe the circumstances surrounding this controversy?
+Can you describe the circumstances of this controversy?

 SC: Newton was reputed to have terrorized his underlings during his later years.
 What would you say his personality was like during this period?